WEight22/WEight22/README.md

 ### about me

-A cloud engineer with 6 years of experience.
+A platform engineer with 8 years of experience.

 working at CompaxDigital by using AWS & GCP.
-Good at DevOps, CI/CD , K8S , docker , IaC , Networking , cloud & microservice architecture
+Good at DevOps, CI/CD , kubernets , docker , IaC , Networking , cloud & microservice architecture

 ### I'm interested in

-- terrform
 - Kubernets
-- CI/CD
+- DevOps
 - Microservice
+- IaC

 <br>

 - 🔭 I’m currently working on CompaxDigital
 - 🌱 I’m currently focus on SRE skill
-- 👯 I’m good at AWS 、 GCP archi
+- 👯 I’m good at AWS 、 GCP archi and kubernets

 <br>